 Transition 2: Athletes returning from the bike course will enter transition through the bike in and re-rack their bikes before heading out on the run.
 Click here for a PDF map with an aerial view of Catherdral Camp detailing the bike out and run in for the Patriot Half.

-The Run (Cut-off time: 3:00pm): The one loop 13.1 mile run is also pretty flat with some rolling hills.
-Along the way you’ll pass farms and lakes and be greeted at each mile with an enthusiastic volunteer-staffed aid station.
+The Run (Cut-off time: 3:00pm): The one loop 13.1 mile run is generally flat with some rolling hills including one short, but ill-timed hill around mile 12.5 of the run.
+Along the way you’ll pass farms and lakes and be greeted at nearly every mile with an enthusiastic volunteer-staffed aid station.
 All aid stations will feature water, Gatorade Endurance Formula and cola (flat).
 Oranges, pretzels and energy gels will be available at every other aid station.
 The last quarter mile of the run course is on the grounds of Cathedral Camp.
 Click here for a map of the run course and cue sheet.
 You must complete the run by 3:00pm or you will pulled from the course.

 Note that we offer an Active Military Personnel Registration Discount.
 To claim this discount email Mark at info@SunMultisportEvents.com for details.
 You must provide proof of your current active service.